Tackling Antisemitism in Sport: Reaching New Heights

 Overall, it’s been a successful period for the Tackling Antisemitism in Sport project, and we’re excited to continue building on this momentum throughout the year.

-The Huddersfield Town workshops sound like a great start—100 participants across three sessions is real momentum.
-I've been looking for practical EDI resources tailored to academy players and club staff. https://aiphotoassistant.com
+The Huddersfield Town workshops sound like a great start — reaching 100 participants across multiple roles shows real commitment.
+I've been looking for practical EDI resources for academy coaches that could complement this approach. https://3daimaker.com